ElevenLabs Review: Voice Cloning and Text-to-Speech

 These naturalness scores are our own judgement from hands-on testing, not an independent benchmark, so read them as one team's opinion rather than a settled measurement.
 The language counts are roughly right for each vendor.

 What stood out: ElevenLabs voices have real intonation, audible breaths, and a range of emotion that the others mostly lack.
 The flagship model (named "Eleven v3", though we'd originally written "multilingual v3") handled code-switching, where the speaker changes language mid-sentence, more cleanly than anything else we tried.
 That comparison is our own read, not a published benchmark.
-Eleven v3 went into alpha in 2025 and reached general availability in early 2026; ElevenLabs says it supports 74 languages and automatic language detection, per the Eleven v3 announcement.
+Eleven v3 went into alpha in 2025 and reached general availability in early 2026; ElevenLabs says it supports 74 languages and automatic language detection, per the Eleven v3 announcement (opens in a new tab).
 So if multilingual work matters to you, the v3 model reaches well past the 32 figure in the spec list above.

 Voice Cloning